xapix-io/json-input-bootstrap-rails/json_input_bootstrap_rails/README.md

 ### Contetnts

-There are four files in this package, including this README.
+There are four important files in this package, including this README.

 The others are: